 In a prospective, randomized, double-blind, placebo-controlled, multi-center study, Hurst et al (2009) examined the effects of injectable collagenase clostridium histolyticum for the treatment of Dupuytren's contracture.
 These investigators enrolled 308 patients with joint contractures of 20 degrees or more .
 The primary MCP or PIP joints of these patients were randomly assigned to receive up to 3 injections of collagenase clostridium histolyticum (at a dose of 0.58 mg per injection) or placebo in the contracted collagen cord at 30-day intervals.
 One day after injection, the joints were manipulated.
 The primary end point was a reduction in contracture to 0 to 5 degrees of full extension 30 days after the last injection.
 Twenty-six secondary end points were evaluated, and data on adverse events were collected.
 Collagenase treatment significantly improved outcomes.
 More cords that were injected with collagenase than cords injected with placebo met the primary end point (64.0 % versus 6.8 %, p < 0.001), as well as all secondary end points (p < or = 0.002).
 Overall, the range of motion in the joints was significantly improved after injection with collagenase as compared with placebo (from 43.9 to 80.7 degrees versus from 45.3 to 49.5 degrees, p < 0.001).
 The most commonly reported adverse events were localized swelling, pain, bruising, pruritus, and transient regional lymph-node enlargement and tenderness.
 Three treatment-related serious adverse events were reported: 2 tendon ruptures and 1 case of complex regional pain syndrome.
 No significant changes in flexion or grip strength, no systemic allergic reactions, and no nerve injuries were observed.
 The authors concluded that collagenase clostridium histolyticum injection significantly reduced contractures and improved the range of motion in joints affected by advanced Dupuytren's disease.

 On February 2, 2010, the Food and Drug Administration approved collagenase clostridium histolyticum (Xiaflex) as the first drug to treat Dupuytren's contracture.
 Xiaflex is injected directly into the collagen cord of the hand and should be administered only by a health care professional experienced with injections of the hand, because tendon ruptures may occur.
 The product insert of Xiaflex states that injections may be administered up to 3 times per cord at approximately 4-week intervals.
-Only 1 cord should be injected at a time.
+Up to two cords may be injected at a time.
 If patients have other cords with contractures of MCP or PIP joints, these cords should be injected in sequential order.

 The most common adverse reactions in patients treated with Xiaflex were peripheral edema (mostly swelling of the injected hand), contusion, injection site reaction, injection site hemorrhage, and pain in the treated extremity.
 Serious adverse reactions included tendon ruptures and other serious injuries to the injected extremity.